Kulai–NSE Highway

-Kulai-NSE Highway or Jalan Alor Bukit, Federal Route 399 is a major highway in Johor state, Malaysia.
-It is the only federal road in Malaysia constructed as a 2-lane freeway by an expressway concessionaire company (PLUS Expressway Berhad) as a part of the North–South Expressway project.
+Kulai-NSE Highway or Jalan Alor Bukit, Johor State Route J165, formerly Federal Route 399 is a major highway in Johor state, Malaysia.
+It is the only former federal road in Malaysia constructed as a 2-lane freeway by an expressway concessionaire company (PLUS Expressways) as a part of the North–South Expressway project.
 It is also a main route to North–South Expressway Southern Route via Kulai Interchange.